Last Updated: 3 September 2020

 None are likely to change your financial (or clinical) life right away.
 However, if you find something that clicks (no pun intended), it could turn into something bigger and better before you know it.
 For now, the right combination can comfortably pad your income, keep your medical knowledge up-to-date, and increase the variety in your professional life.

-If you missed the first part of the series, click here to read the article.
-It covers interesting ways clinicians are uniquely positioned to teach their colleagues and influence all of healthcare with medical writing.
-We’ll also show you how to make these side projects additional sources of income and professional enjoyment.
+The first part of this series covers interesting ways clinicians are uniquely positioned to teach their colleagues and influence all of healthcare with medical writing.

 Still can’t get enough?
 Tired of reading all these words?
 Then skip on over to part III of our series on non-clinical careers.
 You’ll get tons of great ideas for starting your own non-clinical business.

-If you found this article valuable, sign up for our newsletter so that you never miss another post like this.
+If you found this article valuable, sign up for our newsletter.
 If you found this article really valuable, buy stuff from our partners.